OSGConnect/connectbook/osgconnect-storage.md

 Here, the `username` is your login name..
 For convenience, the stash and public directories are accessed from home.
 Here, the `username` is your login name.

 ## home
 Home is meant for storing files for quick access.
 Usually, files such as program files, parameter files, scripts, etc. are kept in your `/home` directory.
 Soft and hard disk quota are imposed on home for each user.
 The soft disk quota is 20 GB and the hard disk quota is 100 GB.
 When a user exceeds his soft quota, the system sends email notification.
-When a user exceeds his hard quota, he will loose the privilege to write on home system.
+When a user exceeds his hard quota, he will loose the privilege to write on his home.

 Home filesystem is not suitable to run your HTCondor jobs.
 It is a good practice to run all your jobs under the `stash` or the `local-scratch` directory.